 - Section 8 housing assistance and certain other forms of subsidized housing

 Other public benefits, including Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI) and Public Assistance for Long-term Care in an institution, will continue to be used in public charge determinations.

 - Individuals seeking to adjust their status to become a lawful permanent resident or green card holder from within the U.S.

 - Individuals within the U.S. who hold a nonimmigrant visa and seek to extend their stay in the same classification or change their status to a different nonimmigrant classification.

 Who is considered a “public charge?”

 A public charge is an immigrant who receives one or more public benefits for more than 12 months aggregate total within a 36-month period.
 For example, if a person receives two benefits in one month, that is considered two months of public benefits.
-The way these benefits are counted is determined by an effective date to be decided by the court.
+The way these benefits are counted is determined by whether it is before or after Feb.
+24, 2020.
 We recommend you speak to an immigration expert to understand your situation.